-I forgive you Mom, for not being able to love in the way I know you wanted to love.
+I forgive you, Mom, for not being able to love in the way I know you wanted to love.
 We cannot give what we do not have, and you listened and believed the lies of the enemy who told you that you weren’t worthy of love, which kept you from fully receiving and accepting the Heavenly Father’s love.

-I forgive you Mom, for not teaching me who I am in Christ.
+I forgive you, Mom, for not teaching me who I am in Christ.
 You didn’t fully know that either.
 But I am thankful for the exposure and the foundation that you DID give me, which led me to receive Christ as my personal savior.
 That, Mom, has been a life changer.
 And while I have many things yet to learn, He has given me an abundance of His mercy and grace while I’m learning.

-I forgive you Mom, for leaving this life too early, before your grandchildren could know how special their Nana was.
+I forgive you, Mom, for leaving this life too early before your grandchildren could know how special their Nana was.
 We all miss you, but I will do my best to be the kind of mother I know you’d be proud of.

-Thank you Mom, for being bold and courageous in moving to the United States and marrying my father.
+Thank you, Mom, for being bold and courageous in moving to the United States and marrying my father.
 If you hadn’t, I wouldn’t be here penning these words.

-Thank you Mom, for accepting Jesus Christ as your savior, and raising me in a home that taught about His love and sacrifice for me.
+Thank you, Mom, for accepting Jesus Christ as your savior, and raising me in a home that taught about His love and sacrifice for me.

-Thank you Mom, for being brave and finally accepting treatment for your depression, so that before you died, I would have the pleasure of getting to know the you that God created you to be.
+Thank you, Mom, for being brave and finally accepting treatment for your depression, so that before you died, I would have the pleasure of getting to know the you that God created you to be.
 It’s my passion to provide help and hope for others in similar circumstances.

-Thank you Mom, for teaching me that life is short, relationships matter, and that I will never look back and think I spent too much time with my family and not enough time at work.
+Thank you, Mom, for teaching me that life is short, relationships matter, and that I will never look back and think I spent too much time with my family and not enough time at work.

-On this Mother’s Day, I rejoice that you are dancing on streets of gold with my father, and with Jesus.
+At Mother’s Day, I rejoice that you are dancing on streets of gold with my father, and with Jesus.
 Make sure you tell them to save a dance for me.
 It’s my prayer, Mom, that you know that I have forgiven you completely, I love you, and I’m so thankful for you.

 With love and gratitude,